Why the category exists

 An honest definition includes its limits.
 In-place post repair does not apply when:

-• rot extends well above ground level into the span of the post (rare — under 1 in 10,000 posts in our field experience, but it happens);
+- rot extends well above ground level into the span of the post (about 1 in 1,000 posts, or 0.1%, in our field experience);

 Everything else — leaning posts, snapped posts, fallen sections, posts beside patios and flower beds, gates that dropped out of square — is a repair, not a replacement.